giordano-lucas/dex-cyclic-arbitrage/index.md

 These undesired behaviours could be addressed by introducing a special token `PAD` which has no intrinsic value (similarly as in the `BERT Transformer` model).
 Defining a custom `keras model` and `MSE` that simply ignore these `PAD` tokens would increase the quality of the embedding.

-Another possible improvement is to define a custom convolutional layer that can take advantage of the cyclic nature of the arbitrage.
-Circular convolution is a step towards this direction.

-Finally, we should include other features (e.g. the 3 encodings of the tokens present in the cycle) to the model.
-We draw the attention of the reader on the fact that these extra features should not be added as input to the convolutional autoencoder.
-Indeed, there is not translation bias to exploit here.
-However, we can use them for the clustering or the profitability prediction.
+### Circular Convolutions

+In the above sections, we defined a fairly complex convolutional architecture for the autoencoder.
+In the scheme, we use standard `zero-padded` convolutions.
+However, due to the cyclic nature of the arbitrages, a possible improvement would be use circular convolutions instead.
+However, since no default implementation in keras was available, a custom layer needs to defined.

+Since this process is time consuming and error-prone, we decided to stick with keras basic implementation but circular convolution is definitely a step that is worth exploring.

+### In depth comparision

-If we have time, we could also compare performance of the encoder with Fourier/Wavelet transform or Signature transform.
+The performance of the encoder could be compared with more complex embedding techniques than `PCA` such as `Fourier/Wavelet transform` or `Signature transform`.

 ## Clustering improvement